 Diagram Components:

-To better visualize, here is a simplified representation in table form:
+For better visualization, here is a simplified representation in table format:

 Detailed Steps to Create a Waffle Knit: